bluekvirus/osgi-starterkit/README.md

 - ... (sub project bundles under `/runtime/bundle/`)

 ### Config
 See `/runtime/conf/config.properties` for comments.
-It configs both Main and the other bundles loaded in the OSGI runtime.
+It configs both Framework and the other bundles loaded in the OSGI runtime.

 ## Custom bundles